yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 <br>
 ###**BalanceMission**

 A specific type of `Mission` that has an associated virtual item and a desired balance.
-The `Mission` is complete once the item's balance reaches the desired balance.
+The `Mission` is **automatically** complete once the item's balance reaches the desired balance.

 <br>
 ####**HOW TO DEFINE**